 2. Know this: the one who is judging you is probably reacting the same way to his / her own "weaknesses".

 3. Do you really want to argue with an insane mind?

 4. What you're going to do next depends strongly on your opponent's state of self-awareness.
 In an extreme situation, when your voice is not being heard, you will probably have to let it go.

 When there is an opportunity to converse, you can use typical conciliatory sentences drawn from a course in assertiveness, such as: "I have the right to feel the way I do; you have a right to not acknowledge my feelings.
 You will do what you want, but at least you know now how I feel in your presence."
-At this point there will be some sort of reaction from the other side.
+At this point, there will be some sort of reaction from the other side.
 If not, then there is probably nothing you can do, but let it go, as well as to give time to the other party to rethink.

 5. Being consequent.
 It is not the end.
-If a challenging communication is between members of family, close friends, you will have another encounter.
+If challenging communication is between members of family, close friends, you will have another encounter.
 You follow the above steps as mentioned, and see where this person is now in thought and frame of mind.
 You may need to repeat your assertion a few times, as all humans respond well to conditioning.
 If one behavior is rewarded, it will be repeated.
-If someone can get away with hurting you and keep doing that for years, it is too easy to predict what will happened next.
+If someone can get away with hurting you and keep doing that for years, it is too easy to predict what will happen next.
 This is why it is far easier to learn a new behavior than unlearn bad, deeply rooted habits.